There’s usually hesitancy when you start something new. After all, change is hard.

 You know that SEO brings value to every department within the organization, but those other departments struggle to understand this.
 One thing is for sure: Your company won’t get behind SEO if the SEO team itself isn’t structured.
 Hello, governance.

 Next Steps: Spreading SEO Company-Wide

-Structuring the SEO team opens the door to spreading SEO throughout the entire company, but what’s the best way to go along doing that?
+Structuring the SEO team opens the door to spreading SEO throughout the entire company, but what’s the best way to do that?

-The way to talk about SEO matters.
+Changing the way you to talk about SEO matters.
 Instead of talking at your colleagues about this incredible thing known as organic search data, educate them on how it can bolster their work.